Family and friends concerned Noah Green was unraveling before Capitol attack

 “He was a guy that was pretty smiley, but he was quiet,” Toran said.

 Green was born in Fairlea, W.Va., and had seven sisters and two brothers, according to the football roster.
 Toran said Green became more religious after leaving the university.
 He said people grew concerned about Green after he publicly accused his former teammates of drugging him.

 “He was really paranoid from that point moving forward,” Toran said.

-Damian Jiggetts, 22, said Green was a model student-athlete at CNUe who showed no signs of mental health struggles or other issues.
+Damian Jiggetts, 22, said Green was a model student-athlete at CNU who showed no signs of mental health struggles or other issues.

 “He was a stand-up guy,” said Jiggetts, who graduated last year.
 “He was on the dean’s list.
 He was a motivator.
 That was the Noah I knew and regardless of what happened today, that is what his legacy should be.
 He should be remembered as a positive guy.”

-Jiggetts said he first met Green when Green transferred to CNU as a junior.
+Jiggetts said he first met Green when Green transferred to CNU.
 The two competed for minutes at the same position, safety, but Green was always encouraging.
 They hung out a couple of times outside of games and practice, said Jiggetts, who described Green as “reserved, quiet and to-himself” but also a “person you could talk to.”

-Jiggetts said he last saw Green in the fall, when he happened to spot his car going over the Hampton Bridge while they were both stuck in traffic.
+Jiggetts said he last saw Green in the fall, when he happened to spot his car going over a bridge in the Hampton Roads area while they were both stuck in traffic.
 Jiggetts said he pulled up alongside his former teammate and they had a quick, friendly conversation with the windows down.

 “He said he was doing good,” Jiggetts recalled.